Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Lane Cove among the top 30% of areas assessed nationwide

-Lane Cove has granted approximately 45 residential properties approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 227 homes were approved, with an additional 5 approved so far in FY-26.
-On average, 4.2 people moved to the area each year for every dwelling built during these years.
+Lane Cove has recorded approximately 45 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, a total of 227 homes have been approved, with an additional 5 approved so far in FY26.
+On average, about 4.2 people move to the area each year for every dwelling built during these years.

-This high demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-New homes are being constructed at an average value of $612,000, indicating that developers target the premium market segment with higher-end properties.
-In FY-26, commercial development approvals totaled $19.3 million, reflecting steady commercial investment activity.
+This high demand outpaces supply, putting upward pressure on prices and increasing competition among buyers.
+The average construction cost value of new homes is $612,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In terms of commercial development, Lane Cove has recorded $19.3 million in approvals this financial year, showing steady investment activity.
 Compared to Greater Sydney, Lane Cove has significantly less development activity, 55.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-However, building activity has accelerated in recent years.
+However, building activity has accelerated in recent years, though it remains lower than the national average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development